Miguel Cabrera Player Props: Tigers vs. Braves

 Braves Pitching Rankings

-- The Braves have the seventh-ranked team ERA among all league pitching staffs (3.80).
+- The Braves have the sixth-ranked team ERA among all league pitching staffs (3.80).

-- Braves pitchers combine to give up 66 home runs (one per game), the eighth-fewest in baseball.
+- The Braves give up the fifth-fewest home runs in baseball (66 total, one per game).

-- In his most recent time out on Thursday, the right-hander went four innings against the New York Mets, giving up eight earned runs while surrendering eight hits.
+- The right-hander's most recent appearance came on Thursday against the New York Mets, when he tossed four innings, surrendering eight earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.